box_logo_mobile

 Although the brand-new device seems worth upgrading, not everyone will jump at the chance to grab it from day one, particularly given its steep price tag.
 The two devices appear pretty alike, so we're here to break down what's different in this latest generation.

-Features Nintendo Switch Nintendo Switch 2 (Rumored)
+Features Nintendo Switch Nintendo Switch 2 (Confirmed)

-CPU Nvidia Tegra X1 Nvidia Custom Tegra T239 (Rumored)
+CPU Nvidia Tegra X1 Custom Nvidia Processor

-Display 6.2-inch LCD, 720p (handheld), 1080p (docked) 8-inch LCD, resolution unknown (Rumored)
+Display 6.2-inch LCD, 720p (handheld), 1080p (docked) 7-inch OLED, 1080p handheld, up to 4K docked

-Battery Life 2.5 - 6.5 hours (depending on the game) Improved battery life (Rumored)
+Battery Life 2.5 - 6.5 hours Expected improvement (TBC)

 Nintendo Switch vs. Nintendo Switch 2: Design